Kriss0Mwahh/Kriss0Mwahh/README.md

 !
-I go by KRIS or POWER
+I go by KRIS or HEIDI

 !
 Off-tab majority of the time.. dont kill me